 In this work, we address this issue by proposing \textbf{Confidence-adaptive and Re-calibration Batch Normalization} (CaRe-BN), a BN strategy tailored for SNN-based RL.
 CaRe-BN introduces two complementary components: (\emph{i}) \textbf{Confidence-adaptive update} (Ca-BN), a confidence-weighted moving estimator of BN statistics that ensures unbiasedness and optimal variance reduction; and (\emph{ii}) \textbf{Re-calibration} (Re-BN), a periodic correction scheme that leverages replay buffer resampling to refine inference statistics.
 Together, these mechanisms enable precise, low-variance estimation of BN statistics under the nonstationary dynamics of SNN-RL (Figure \ref{Fig:1}).
 With more accurate moving statistics, CaRe-BN stabilizes SNN optimization \textbf{without disrupting the online RL process}.

-We evaluate CaRe-BN on various continuous control tasks from MuJoCo \citep{mujoco1,mujoco2}.
+We evaluate CaRe-BN on a variety of control tasks, including the Atari benchmark \citep{ALE1,ALE2} for discrete action spaces and the MuJoCo suite \citep{mujoco1,mujoco2} for continuous control.
 The results show that CaRe-BN not only resolves the issue of imprecise BN statistics but also accelerates training and achieves state-of-the-art performance.
 Remarkably, SNN-based agents equipped with CaRe-BN even \textbf{outperform their ANN counterparts by} $\mathbf{5.9\%}$, without requiring complex neuron dynamics or specialized RL frameworks.